-Not required to remove:
+Required to remove:

 - Shoes

-- Jacket/Coat/Light Outerwear
+- Jackets/Coats

 - 3-1-1 compliant bag

+- Medically necessary liquids, gels, and aerosols

-- Laptop and large electronics from carry-on
+- Laptop and electronics larger than a cell phone from carry-on

+- Video cameras that use video cassettes

 - CPAP/BPAP

+- Other items may be asked to be removed from carry-on.

-It is recommended that you remove items from your pockets to expedite the screening process and minimize the opportunity for additional screening.
+It is recommended that you remove items from your pockets, bulky outer garments, or other items that might cause an alarm to expedite the screening process and minimize the opportunity for additional screening.